 How Do You Attach a Snap Swivel to a Hook?

-Assuming you would like a blog post discussing how to attach a snap swivel to a fishing hook, here is one possible approach: One popular way to rig a fishing lure or bait is to use a snap swivel.
-This type of rigging makes it easy to change out lures or baits, and can help prevent line twist.
+Assuming you would like a blog post discussing how to attach a snap swivel to a fishing hook for trout, here is one possible approach: One popular way to rig a fishing lure or bait is to use a snap swivel.
+This rigging makes it easy to change lures or baits and can help prevent line twists.

-Snap swivels also make it easier to untangle lines when you have a fish on the line.
-If you’re not familiar with how to attach a snap swivel to a hook, don’t worry – it’s actually quite simple.
+Snap swivels make it easier to untangle lines when a fish is on the line.
+If you’re unfamiliar with attaching a snap swivel to a hook, don’t worry – it’s pretty simple.

 - Start by threading the snap swivel onto the mainline above the lure.
-Simply pass the line through the eyelet of the snap swivel (as you would with any type of knot).
+Pass the line through the eyelet of the snap swivel (as you would with any knot).

 - Then, tie an overhand knot in the mainline about 1/4″ above the eyelet of the snap swivel.

-- Once you have passed the point of your hook through both loops Of The snap portion of the snap Swivel, simply Close The snap and Your hook will now be securely rigged to your snap Swivel!
-You can now proceed to attach your normal Leader Knots or whatever other knot you prefer for attaching your hook to the line below the snap swivel
+- Once you have passed the point of your hook through both loops Of The snap portion of the snap Swivel, Close The snap, and Your hook will now be securely rigged to your snap Swivel!
+You can directly attach your regular Leader Knots or whatever other knot you prefer for connecting your hook to the line below the snap swivel.

 - And that’s it!
 You’ve successfully attached a snap swivel to hook- all that’s left to do is fish!